 A prolific writer, Mary is the co-author of the industry-defining books The Internet Report (1995) and The Internet Advertising Report (1996).
 She is also the co-author of The Internet Retailing Report (1997), The Online Classified Advertising Report: It’s About Search/Find/Obtain (SFO) (2002), The China Internet Report (2004), The Mobile Internet Report (2009), and The Technology IPO Yearbooks.
 Beyond technology, Mary (and Liang Wu) created USA, Inc. (2011), an award winning, non-partisan report / video that looks at the U.S. government (and its financials) from a business perspective.
 Mary’s reports (including her annual Internet Trends presentations) are widely read around the world.

-While at Morgan Stanley, Mary covered emerging technology companies that have created more than 500,000 jobs over more than two decades and have increased their collective market value by more than $1.5 trillion dollars, as of September 2014.
-These companies include Activision, Adobe, Alibaba, Amazon.com, Apple, Dell, eBay, Electronic Arts, Google, Intuit, Microsoft, priceline.com and Yahoo!.
+While at Morgan Stanley, Mary covered emerging technology companies that have created more than 900,000 jobs over more than two decades and have increased their collective market value by more than $2.5 trillion dollars, as of February, 2017.
+These companies include Activision, Adobe, Alibaba, Amazon.com, Apple, Dell, eBay / PayPal, Electronic Arts, Google, Intuit, Microsoft, priceline.com and Yahoo!.
 Mary is credited with having a deep understanding of what makes businesses succeed and fail.

 Mary graduated from DePauw University with B.A. degree and received an M.B.A. from Cornell University and an Honorary Doctor of Letters degree from DePauw.